 When it comes to soft gel capsules, there are two major ingredients to know about: gelatin — a substance “derived from collagen, which is extracted from animal skin and bones” — and pullulan or hypromellose — “non-animal-derived sources that are used as gelatine alternatives.”
 Pullulan is a “water-soluble polysaccharide” and hypromellose is sourced from “raw cellulose.”

-In order to make the capsule strong, the gelatin or pullulan/hypromellose is mixed with glycerin and plasticizers.
+To make the capsule strong, the gelatin or pullulan/hypromellose is mixed with glycerin and plasticizers.

 Glycerin — in particular, vegetable glycerin — is an odorless, syrup-like “clear liquid typically made from soybean, coconut or palm oils.”
 This is a safe option for vegetarian and vegan capsules.
 Plasticizers are “added to the polymers used as film forming agents” and are used to “make the shell [of the capsule] elastic and pliable and to minimize brittleness and cracking.”
 They have been extensively reviewed and approved by the FDA and are used in almost all softgel supplement capsules.